JosephKemper/JosephKemper/README.md

 - 👋 Hi, I’m @JosephKemper
-- 👀 I’m interested in opportunities to help with python and JavaScript projects
+- 👀 I’m interested in opportunities to help with Python and JavaScript projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything I can.
 - 📫 How to reach me by email JosephKemper@gmail.com or my website https://www.josephkemper.com/